nintervik/2D-Particle-System/docs/README.md

 a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system._"

-So basically a particle system contains a bunch of tiny objects called particles that have somo kind of movement and a lifetime.
+So basically a particle system contains a bunch of tiny objects called particles that have some kind of movement and a lifetime.
 These particles are generated and destroyed over time to simulate a flow.
 Hence, a particle system is the structure in charge of managing the living particles and generate new ones when needed.

 Organic effects are difficult to simulate but what particle systems do is simplify the problem.
 Like in physics, we divide the effect in tiny and controllable particles that as a whole seems like something bigger that behaves as natural phenomenas.
 By managing a large group of these particles we can represent natural effects like water, fire or smoke so much easier than if we tried to treat it as a whole thing.